by Peter W. Pruyn

 The first shows a youth delegate from the Philippines, dressed in red, speaking during a session.
 It was only after I looked at the image after I came home that I noticed her two colleagues, one in tan in the upper left and one in blue in the upper right, taking videos of her as she was speaking.

-The second photo shows a speaker from Mexico while two of her Mexican colleagues look on on either side of her.
+The second photo shows a speaker from Mexico while two of her Mexican colleagues look on from either side of her.

 When a delegation comes to the UN, only one member can speak at a time.
 As they are speaking, my sense is that their fellow delegates know they are speaking not only for them, but on behalf of everyone of their identity group in their country.